 It is also interesting to note even at the outset, there was some discrepancy regarding how deep these kinds of channels should be and how consistent maintenance was needed for their proper function.
 There is also a emphasis on straightening these channels, which we still see evidence of today.

 By the end of the dredging projects in the 1920s, an estimated 100,000 acres freshwater marshes were lost in Sarasota, and the hydrology of the area was completely changed.
 The creeks and bayous that were channeled started receiving extra rainwater and pollution during typical storms, which many waterways to this day cannot handle.
-Combined with the 92% loss of saltwater wetlands since development, the resulting situation leaves us with complicated, ongoing flooding issues.
+Combined with the 92% loss of saltwater wetlands since development, the resulting situation leaves us with complicated, ongoing flooding and water quality issues.

 Where Do We Go From Here?